YupingQiu/ypqiu.github.io/content/authors/admin/_index.md

 website: ""
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Yuping Qiu is a phD student of artificial intelligence at the ENVISION Lab.
+My research interests include include self-supervised learning, autonomous driving and Generation models.
+Now my research focus on the Stylized generation of images and videos.
+My hobbies in life include playing badminton, cycling, and traveling.
+I welcome fellow enthusiasts to communicate with me!